-One of the commentators on last night’s broadcast from this week’s political follies described a speech as “Clint Eastwood without the chair”.
-That prompted me to pull out PLAY MISTY FOR ME for the 384th time.
+A commentator recently described a speech as “Clint Eastwood without the chair”.
+That prompted me to pull out Play Misty for Me for the 384th time.

 My experience with Clint Eastwood begins with his rowdy and petulant portrayal of Rowdy Yates in the TV cowboy series; “Rawhide”.
 He had a great squint even then.

-The 1992 flick; UNFORGIVEN is a great western.
+The 1992 flick; Unforgiven is a great western.
 In it, Mr. Eastwood’s character is once more rowdy and petulant, but now also older and slower.
-He’ll either break yer face or break yer heart – you choose.
+He’ll either break yer face or break yer heart – you choose…are ya feelin’ lucky?

-These films make me feel as if I’ve watched Rowdy Yates’ entire adult life in movies and enjoyed the hell out of it.
+These films make me feel as if I’ve watched Rowdy Yates’ entire adult life in movies and enjoyed the hell out of it, though I’m not sure Rowdy enjoyed it as much as I did.

-PLAY MISTY FOR ME is not part of that experience.
+Play Misty for Me, interestingly enough, is not part of that same experience.
 This character (Dave) is not rowdy and petulant, he’s selfish and bewildered.

 - It strikes me how similar Clint Eastwood’s radio show in the film is to “Chris in the Morning” on the TV show; “Northern Exposure”.
 Of course there’s a degree of difference – about 70 degrees of difference.